 Catering Services at TU

-All meals, snacks and beverages served on campus are to be arranged either through the Twin Dining Meal Plan in the “Summer Conference Agreement – Appendix A,” or ordered through The University of Tulsa’s Catering Services Department.
-Catering also provides receptions, refreshments, luncheons and banquets.
+All meals, snacks and beverages served on campus are to be arranged either through the Dining Services Meal Plan in the “Summer Conference Agreement – Appendix A,” or ordered through The University of Tulsa’s Dining Services Department.
+Dining Services also provides catering for receptions, refreshments, luncheons and banquets.

 For public health and safety reasons, the university does not allow homemade food or outside food exceeding $100 in value to be served on campus.
 Requests to have items donated from a licensed vendor should to be submitted on corporate letterhead stationary to Mike Neal, director of Dining Services, at 918-631-3883 for his review and subsequent approval.

 For more information about catering service, visit Facility Rental and Catering.